The Female Athlete Triad

 Low body weight alone is not enough to explain the loss of menstrual periods.
 But it seems that amenorrhea happens when you take in fewer calories, so you're getting too little nutrition for the amount of exercise you're doing.

 Your weight influences your bone density.
 For example, a woman who weighs less than 127 pounds is 10 times more likely to have lower bone density than a woman who weighs 150 pounds or more.
 Your risk of bone loss increases when you have a low percentage of body fat.

 3. Osteoporosis and Risk of Broken Bones

 Teen girls with female athlete triad are at risk for early broken bones.
 In fact, a broken bone may be the sign that first alerts the doctor there is a problem.
-Up to 30% of ballet dancers suffer from repeated stress fractures, which is a sign of eating disorders and low body weight.
+Up to 30% of ballet dancers suffer from repeated stress fractures, which points to problems with not getting enough bone minerals and low body weight.